ros2/ros2_documentation/source/Concepts/Basic/About-Nodes.rst

 For long-running computations, a node can act as an :doc:`action server <About-Actions>` to perform it, or as an :doc:`action client <About-Actions>` to have another node perform it.
 Nodes can provide configurable :doc:`parameters <About-Parameters>` to change behavior during run-time.

+Oftentimes, nodes are a complex combination of a bunch of things.
+A node can contain a combination of publishers, subscribers, service servers, service clients, action servers, and action clients, all at the same time and based on the required functionality, they can use the required feature.

 Connections between nodes are established through a distributed :doc:`discovery <About-Discovery>` process.